My Life Would Suck Without You: Background and release

 "My Life Would Suck Without You" was written by Lukasz "Dr. Luke" Gottwald, Max Martin and Claude Kelly, with additional uncredited songwriting by Kelly Clarkson.
 Record executive Clive Davis hired Gottwald and Martin to produce a new song for Clarkson in 2008 after her 2007 album My December, for which she refused to work with them, under-performed commercially.
-Clarkson explained that she objected the collaboration through the entire process due to previous bad experiences working with Gottwald, who co-produced "Since U Been Gone" and "Behind These Hazel Eyes" for Clarkson in 2004.
+Clarkson explained that she objected to the collaboration through the entire process due to previous bad experiences working with Gottwald, who co-produced "Since U Been Gone" and "Behind These Hazel Eyes" for Clarkson in 2004.
 Clarkson eventually gave in claiming the label wouldn't put out her record otherwise.
 Yet, she was unsatisfied with the original version of the song, which she says differed greatly from the final version and included lyrical references to marijuana, so the writers assisted her in making the song more personal to her and "better than it was," according to Clarkson.
 After the song was finalized and significant changes to the lyrics had been made, Clarkson said RCA approached her about taking a proper writing credit for the track, which she refused in order to make a point to the label as they failed to meet her one request which was not to have her work with Luke again.

 Claude Kelly worked on additional vocal production for the song.
 Dr. Luke provided the drums, bass and programming as well as working with Martin on guitars and synthesizers.
 The song was engineered at Conway Recording Studios in Los Angeles, California and Dr. Luke's Studio by Emily Wright and Sam Holland.
 Wright also edited the vocals with Aniela Gottwald and Kool Kojak.

 Originally scheduled to hit airwaves on January 19, the song debuted on New York City Top 40 station Z100 on January 13, and the single was then transmitted digitally to radio stations at 6:00 pm EST for immediate airplay.
 It went officially for adds on radio station playlists on January 20, 2009.
 It was given a digital release on January 16, 2009, at Amazon.com's MP3 store, with a subsequent release on the US and Canadian iTunes Stores soon after.
 The song was also released as a download on January 16 in Australia on iTunes.
 On January 23, the song was announced as the most added song to radio in Australia.